gitter-badger/RPC/README.md

 1. Scroll up and grab its client ID.
 This is what you put as the first option in your saves.

 #### Extra configuration (optional)
 You can modify [config.json](./config.json) for your needs.
-- `default` - Default save to run when `--use` is not specified
+`default` - Default save to run when `--use` is not specified or if `npm run start` is used
-- `saveFolder` - Path to save folder, if you wish to store them somewhere else
+`saveFolder` - Path to save folder, if you wish to store them somewhere else